Carnegie Station

 Carnegie Station (25°47'45.0"S 122°58'31.1"E), or Carnegie pastoral lease, is located north of Laverton and east of Wiluna in Western Australia and is the most eastern of pastoral leases found on the Gunbarrel Highway.

 In some sources it is identified as Carnegie, with the features including a homestead, outstation, outcamp, woolshed, and Aboriginal outstation.

 The area of the station is also within the Wiluna Native Title Claim area, also known as the Martu claim that was clarified in 2013.

 The Carnegie Station Airport is located approximately 10 km west of the homestead.

+Geography

 Located on the western edge of the Gibson Desert and the southern edge of the Little Sandy Desert, it is situated on the eastern side of the Lady Lawley Range, north of Lake Carnegie and is found at the western terminus of the original Gunbarrel Highway.

+Climate

+Carnegie has a subtropical desert climate (Köppen: BWh) with very hot, slightly wetter summers and mild, dry winters.
+Expectedly, the station is very sunny.
+On average, it receives 179.4 clear days and only 66.1 cloudy days per annum.
+Extreme temperatures ranged from 47.8 C on 14 January 2022 to -3.6 C on 14 June 2006.
+The wettest recorded day was 10 January 2006 with 270.0 mm of rainfall.